lorenanicole/pizza_review/README.md

 ### Setup

 This is a Flask Python 3.6.2 app.

-To spin up:
+You'll need to register a Yelp application via [Yelp's Create App](https://www.yelp.com/developers/v3/manage_app) dash.
+From there you'll received a `client_id` and an `api_key`, which you'll want to put into a yaml file located at `app/config.yml`.

+Now you're read to spin up the app:

 Option 1: Use Docker Compose
 ```